parhelia512/DanglingLang/README.md

 * Main arithmetic instructions, including power and factorial;
 * Main logic operators (and, or, not);
 * Functions, with simple recursion (that is, not mutual);
-* Possibility to reference other "Dangling" executables.
+* Possibility to reference other "Dangling" executables;
+* A small GUI to quickly work with the compiler.

 ### Data types